Welcome to my mini-series about Simplifying The Gifts This Holiday Season

 It continued in that way for 12 ½ years.

 Once I came to an understanding that I didn’t need to be Supermom and realized that I did have time to take care of the house, I was only mismanaging it, I started learning to enjoy the holidays with my family.
-I’m now a full-fledge minimalist – with 6 children even, and yes, I know that being a minimalist with 6 children is a little ironic, but now our holiday celebrations are focused on relationships and require very little preparation.
+I’m now a full-fledged minimalist – with 6 children even, and yes, I know that being a minimalist with 6 children is a little ironic, but now our holiday celebrations are focused on relationships and require very little preparation.

 But this story doesn’t stop with me.
 Everything I am about to share with you is the plan I followed to bring harmony into our holidays.
 And it’s the plan that led me to experience orderliness and peace.
 And that’s what I want for you.
 I know you wouldn’t be reading this if you weren’t dreading the holidays.
 That’s why I want to make things easy for you.